Learn How to Model and Promote Well-being to Your Students

-This course will introduce teachers/educators to the concept of mindful education including real life applications that help reduce stress and increase success among students and staff.
+This course will introduce teachers/educators to the concept of mindful education, including real life applications that help reduce stress and increase success among students and staff.
+This course is ideal for:

 - Teachers seeking to enhance their own personal and professional well-being